davidleiti/ComposeGenerator/README.md

 ```
 _MainActivity.kt_

-Compared to this, above we can see how the exact same UI element can be defined
+Compared to this, above we have the exact same UI element defined
 and used via Jetpack Compose.
 The core concept here is the @Composable
 annotation which marks that the function on which it is applied to is a so-called
-composable function, meaning that it defines a piece of user interface in a
+Composable function, meaning that it defines a piece of user interface in a
 declarative manner using Kotlin types and functions.
 The Text() function is, in turn,
 also a Composable function from which a text view will be rendered on the screen
 based on the parameters it has been given and the subsequent Composable